ValentinKolb/dKV/Readme.md

 The lock manager provides powerful distributed mutual exclusion capabilities when combined with a distributed store backend.
 When using `lockmgr(dstore)`, the lock guarantees are automatically extended across the entire cluster, ensuring that if a process on any node acquires a lock, no other process anywhere in the cluster can acquire the same lock simultaneously.
-This cluster-wide protection is built on the RAFT consensus protocol's strong consistency guarantees:
+This cluster-wide protection is built on the RAFT consensus protocol's linearizability consistency guarantees:

 ```bash
 # Acquire a distributed lock (will be exclusively held across the entire cluster)